 What is Infection Prevention and Control (IPC)?

 Infection prevention and control (IPC) is a practical, evidence-based approach preventing patients and health workers from being harmed by avoidable infections.
-IPC effects all aspects of health care, both in the acute and community setting, and relates to hand hygiene, aseptic techniques, wound infections, injection safety, antimicrobial resistance, waste management along with cleaning of healthcare environments and equipment.
+IPC affects all aspects of health care, both in the acute and community setting.
+It includes standard precautions (hand hygiene, aseptic techniques, wound infections, injection safety, antimicrobial resistance, waste management along with cleaning of healthcare environments and equipment) along with transmission-based precautions when required.
 The World Health Organisation advocate, “Clean Care is safer care” meaning that IPC is universally relevant to every health worker and patient, at every health care interaction.
-As clinicians, it is our responsibility to ensure IPC is integrated into our daily practice for safe patient care.
+Clinicians have a role to play in ensuring that IPC measures integrate into our daily practice for safe patient care.

 Infection Prevention and Control (IPC) and Antimicrobial Stewardship Guidance (AMS) Resources for Irish General Practice